desarrolloenprg/app-whatsapp/readme.md

 **Es importante resaltar que para utilizar el comando *go get* se debe tener instalado y configurado la herramienta git.**

+The GOPATH environment variable is used by the Go tools.
+It must be set in order to be able to get, build and install packages, and it specifies the location of your workspace.
+It is likely the only environment variable you'll need to set when developing Go code.
+Again, the GOPATH should not point to the Go installation, but rather to your workspace.
+For example, on Windows, if you decide that your workspace is at c:\gowork\, you will need to set GOPATH value as c:\gowork

 Este es el link de github del proyecto [go-whatsapp](https://github.com/Rhymen/go-whatsapp)

 ---